ThaFridge/reddit-xboxnederland/README.md

 # /r/XboxNederland Subreddit Stylesheet
 /r/XboxNederland Subreddit CSS - Managed by /u/ThaFridge build uppon on /r/FortNite code

-# Forking the Repository

-## Forking
-Simply click the fork button at the top right of the repository to copy this repository into your own to make changes to.

-# Cloning your Repository

 ## Requirements
 * [Git](https://git-scm.com/downloads) (I recommend the command line NOT GUI)